Skip to main content

 • This is a co-op where teachers are willing to swap resources, work samples, classroom management ideas.

-• It provides an opportunity to discuss issues regarding teaching the arts.
+• It is highly practical, hands-on and sociable, an opportunity to discuss issues regarding teaching the arts.

 • It provides an opportunity to listen to like-minded teachers, to their ideas and stories, to inspire and be inspired by them.